Ronin15/Armadillo_Madness_C3/CONTROLS_README_v3.md

 ## Debugging Features

-- Press **F1** if console is enabled will show contorller Axis Debug information.
+- Press **F1** if console is enabled will show contorller Debug information.
+- Press **F3** to toggle mouse cursor on/off.
+When controller is detected.
 - Press **F4** at any time to show FPS counter in top right corner.

 ## Implementation Notes